 As of July 2016, WMed is a Candidate for accreditation with the Higher Learning Commission.
 The Higher Learning Commission is one of six regional institutional accreditors in the US that accredits degree-granting post-secondary educational institutions.
 Contact the Higher Learning Commission at 800.621.7440.

-In June 2016, WMed was granted accreditation, provisional status, by the Liaison Committee on Medical Education (LCME), the national accrediting body for educational programs leading to the MD degree.
+In February 2018, WMed was granted full accreditation for a five-year period by the Liaison Committee on Medical Education (LCME), the national accrediting body for educational programs leading to the MD degree.
 The LCME determined that the medical school meets the standards outlined in the LCME document, Functions and Structure of a Medical School.

 Continuing Medical Education